TheTilted096/wilted-chesscom-client/README-API.md

 ⚠️ **Important Security Notes:**

 1. **Local Network Only:** The API server runs on localhost (127.0.0.1) and should NOT be exposed to the internet
-2. **Chrome Debugging Port:** Port 9222 gives full control of your browser.
+2. **Edge Debugging Port:** Port 9223 gives full control of your browser.
 Don't expose it publicly.
-3. **Same Machine:** Both Chrome and the API server should run on the same machine
+3. **Same Machine:** Both Edge and the API server should run on the same machine
-4. **Firewall:** If using a firewall, only allow localhost connections to ports 9222 and 3000
+4. **Firewall:** If using a firewall, only allow localhost connections to ports 9223 and 3000

 ## Comparison with Old Approach